rbolliger/apostrophePollPlugin/data/doc/01_installation.markdown

 ## Requirements

 To work properly, the pluzgin requires the following plugins to be installed:

-* apostrpohePlugin
+* apostrophePlugin
 * sfFormExtraPlugin

 sfFormExtraPlugin is required only if you plan to display a captcha to secure forms submissions.
 In aprcitluar, sfFormExtraPlugin provides a wrapper to display [recaptcha](http://www.google.com/recaptcha "reCaptcha").
-You can also provide your own captcha widget, as described in chapter 3.
+You can also provide your own captcha widget, as described in chapter 7.

 apostrpohePollPlugin allows to export answers submitted by users as excel ans CSV files.
 To enable this feature, you have to install [PHPExcel](http://phpexcel.codeplex.com/).
 A symfony [plugin](http://trac.symfony-project.org/browser/plugins/sfPhpExcelPlugin/ "sfPhpExcelPlugin") exists, but PHPExcel code might be outdated.
-To get the latest version, it might be useful to download it as a vendor package (using svn externals) and then load it using an autoload.yml configuration file (see [symfony documentation](http://www.symfony-project.org/reference/1_4/en/14-Other-Configuration-Files#chapter_14_autoload_yml "autoload.yml").
+To get the latest version, it might be useful to download it as a vendor package (using svn externals) and then load it using an autoload.yml configuration file (see [symfony documentation](http://www.symfony-project.org/reference/1_4/en/14-Other-Configuration-Files#chapter_14_autoload_yml "autoload.yml")).

 ## Installation